t-mullen/Web-Broadcasting-Software/README.md

 If you've never used similar software:
   1. Click "+" on scenes.
-  2. Click "+" on sources (you may need to wait 2-3 seconds the first time).
+  2. Click "+" on sources.
   3. Select a media device.
   4. You can then drag and resize that video, or add more videos to make a composite.
   5. Switch between scenes and active videos by click on them.